Morsmalleo/AhMyth/README.md

 ### <div align="center"><ins>User Manual</ins></div>

-A full User Manual for new users of AhMyth can be found in the following Wiki page;
+<div align="center">A full User Manual for new users of AhMyth can be found in the following Wiki page;</div>
+<p>&nbsp;</p>

 - [AhMyth Wiki: Page 4 - User Manual](https://github.com/Morsmalleo/AhMyth/wiki/Page-4.-User-Manual)
 #

 ### <div align="center"><ins>Troubleshoot</ins></div>

-A full Troubleshoot manual is available in the AhMyth Wiki for troubleshooting your errors, you can find the Troubleshoot Section in the following AhMyth Wiki page.
+<div align="center">A full Troubleshoot manual is available in the AhMyth Wiki for troubleshooting your errors,
+you can find the Troubleshoot Section in the following AhMyth Wiki page.</div>
+<p>&nbsp;</p>

 - [AhMyth Wiki: Page 5 - Troubleshoot](https://github.com/Morsmalleo/AhMyth/wiki/Page-5.-Troubleshoot)
 #

 ### <div align="center"><ins>Issues</ins></div>

 Any issue regarding the AhMyth Server or the AhMyth Client, must be posted using the *[Issue Templates](https://github.com/Morsmalleo/AhMyth/issues/new/choose)*.

-If you don't use the *Issue Templates*, please start a [Blank Issue](https://github.com/Morsmalleo/AhMyth/issues/new), and post it with enough valid information about the problem.
+If you don't use the *Issue Templates*, please start a *[Blank Issue](https://github.com/Morsmalleo/AhMyth/issues/new)*, and post it with enough valid information about the problem.

 We work hard here to keep the *Issues Section* as clean and as understanding as possible, so please help us to do that by using the *Issue Templates* or by providing non-template Issues with decent information.

 Duplicate Issues will also be removed without question if I can see that the user was to lazy to check the closed issues.
 #

 ### <div align="center"><ins>Information</ins></div>

-For those looking to study this unique RAT, you can find all the information you'll need to know about AhMyth and it's payload in the following AhMyth Wiki sections;
+<div align="center">For those looking to study this unique RAT, you can find all the information you'll need to know about AhMyth and it's payload in the following AhMyth Wiki sections;</div>
+<p>&nbsp;</p>

 - [AhMyth Wiki: Home](https://github.com/Morsmalleo/AhMyth/wiki)
 - [AhMyth Wiki: Page 6 - Dissecting a RAT: Analysis of AhMyth](https://github.com/Morsmalleo/AhMyth/wiki/Page-6.-Dissecting-a-RAT:-Analysis-of-AhMyth)
 #